LevGoryachev/Foreman/README.md

 <p><b>JDBCConfig.java</b> - configures connection to database: beans JdbcTemplate, DataSource (dependency: spring-jdbc).</p>
 <p>Use appropriate driver to connect to your database.
 In this example -  "org.postgresql.Driver", dependency: compile group: 'postgresql', name: 'postgresql', version: '9.0-801.jdbc4' from MavenCentral</p>
-<p><b>Due to the fact that connection uses user name, user password, JDBCConfig.java class is NOT available.
+<p><b>Due to the fact that connection uses appUser name, appUser password, JDBCConfig.java class is NOT available.
 You can see JDBCConfigSample.java which is absolutely identical - you can use it and set your properties (take steps to hide confidential information).</b></p>
 <p><b>DAOConfig.java</b> - configures data access object layer, contains beans of DAO.</p>
 <p><b>ServiceConfig.java</b> - configures service layer, contains beans of services.</p>
 <p><b>WebConfig.java</b> - sets ViewResolver (JSP pages), bean: InternalResourceViewResolver.</p>